Innovate with AI and Cloud Scale Databases in Every App

 - Which products they’re likely to purchase in the future

-- Major life events
+- Major recent and upcoming life events

 - Their relationship to other customers